KacperM33/Fit-Journey/README.md

 # 👟 Fit Journey - Mobile Application Project
-This project is a mobile aplication designed for athletes.
+This project is a mobile application designed for athletes.
 <br>It tracks your route during running or walking, count your steps, and enhances your workout experience by allowing you to listen to music and take photos during training sessions.

 ## 📚 About This Project